USA/Hong Kong. 1993.

 One positive aspect of the film is the fine photography – especially an opening scene with riders emerging from a flaming red sunset.
 The period costumes are designed in scarlet reds, which strikingly contrast with the dun, dark brown textures of the castle and village.

 A fourth live-action Teenage Mutant Ninja Turtles film was bandied around for a time but did not emerge due to poor box-office returns from Teenage Mutant Ninja Turtles III.
-Over a decade later, a fourth Turtles film did finally emerge with the animated TMNT (2007).
-There was a subsequent live-action reboot with Teenage Mutant Ninja Turtles (2014) and its sequel Teenage Mutant Ninja Turtles: Out of the Shadows (2016).
-This was followed by the animated crossover film Batman vs Teenage Mutant Ninja Turtles (2019).
+The Turtles were subsequently revived in the live-action tv series Ninja Turtles: The Next Mutation (1997-8), which had the novelty of introducing a female Turtle Venus de Milo, but this was highly unpopular and lasted for only 26 episodes; a further animated series Teenage Mutant Ninja Turtles (2003-9); and the animated film TMNT (2007).
+Teenage Mutant Ninja Turtles (2014) was a live-action reboot from producer Michael Bay and director Jonathan Liesbesman and was followed by a sequel Teenage Mutant Ninja Turtles: Out of the Shadows (2016).
+This was followed by a further animated crossover film Batman vs Teenage Mutant Ninja Turtles (2019) and a further animated tv series Rise of the Teenage Mutant Ninja Turtles (2018- ), which led to one film spinoff with Rise of the Teenage Mutant Ninja Turtles: The Movie (2022).
 Turtle Power: The Definitive History of the Teenage Mutant Ninja Turtles (2014) is a documentary about the Turtle phenomenon.

 Within genre material, director Stuart Gillard has also made the Disney tv movie Return of the Shaggy Dog (1987), the Mars mission comedy RocketMan (1997), the monster tv mini-series Creature (1998), the Disney Channel films The Scream Team (2002), Twitches (2005) and Twitches Too (2007), the tv movie remake of The Initiation of Sarah (2006), WarGames: The Dead Code (2008), the tv mini-series adaptation of Philip Jose Farmer’s Riverworld (2010), the tv movie Avalon High (2010) and the tv movie Girl vs Monster (2012).